 - ~$100 million in bike/walk investments for safety projects and trails in the last 10 years alone

-- A dozen laws passed (and some bad ones blocked)
+- Over a dozen laws passed (and some bad ones blocked)

 - Success working with agencies to improve road design and bicycle access